seznam/ima/docs/basic-features/controller-lifecycle.md

 ## `init()` *@server/client*

 This is the first method that gets called in the lifecycle chain.
-Init method is substituion for native `contructor()` method.
-Route paramaters are already set when this method is called.
+Init method is substitution for native `constructor()` method.
+Route parameters are already set when this method is called.

 ## `load()` *@server/client*